Mosimane guides Al Ahly to joint-best finish in Fifa Club World Cup after Palmeiras win | Goal.com

-Mosimane guides Al Ahly to joint-best finish in Fifa Club World Cup after Palmeiras win
+Mosimane guides Al Ahly to their joint-best finish in the Fifa Club World Cup after Palmeiras win

 Pitso Mosimane guided Al Ahly to a 3-2 win over Brazilian giants Palmeiras SC on penalties following a 0-0 draw in the 2020 Fifa Club World Cup third-place playoff match on Thursday evening.